antuelle78/model-context-protocol/docs/api_documentation.md

 Returns a JSON object containing the result of the tool call.

-## Microservice Architecture

-The MCP Server now operates with a microservice architecture.
-The main application acts as a gateway, routing tool calls to specialized microservices (e.g., ServiceNow, GLPI).
-These microservices are dynamically started and stopped as needed to optimize resource usage.

-Tool calls are made via the `/api/v1/chat/completions` endpoint, where the gateway interprets the tool request and forwards it to the appropriate microservice.

 ## Server Base URL

 All endpoints are prefixed with `/api/v1`.